(T37.1) Poisoning: antimycobacterial drugs

 Treatment and Medical Assistance

-Main goal of the treatment: To heal the fracture of the upper end of the tibia.
+Main goal of the treatment: To reduce the symptoms of poisoning and to remove any toxins from the body.

 Icon